UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 ```
 _executed on 2020.06.17, total count was 102._

-In the above script, we first search the PubChem Compound (pccompound) database for the CID 174076 with the Compound ID field, [UID] using `esearch`.
-The `esearch` results are then piped to `elink` finding related PubMed citations (pccompound_pubmed).
-Finally, we retrieve the results with `efetch` and extract out some bibliographic citation information using `xtract`.
+> S02: PubChem Compound --> PubMed Citations (with filtering)

-We can also filter our results with `efilter` to only include PubMed citations linked to the CID but also matching a specific PubMed query.
-For example, if we were only interested in linked references from the journal _Phys Chem Chem Phys_, we can use the journal field [JOUR] in an `efilter` query:
+We can filter `elink` results with `efilter` to only include PubMed citations linked to the CID but also matching a specific PubMed query.
+For example, if we were only interested in linked _Phys Chem Chem Phys_ references to CID 174076, we can use the journal field [JOUR] in an `efilter` query:

 ```console